Curbside Hotline: 503-823-7202

 1900 SW 4th Ave, Suite 7100, Portland, OR 97201

-On July 6, 2016, Portland City Council adopted an ordinance, including code language, which requires projects seeking a demolition permit of a house or duplex to fully deconstruct that structure if it was built in 1916 or earlier or is a designated historic resource.
-With Council’s unanimous approval of that ordinance, Portland became the first city in the country to ensure that valuable materials from our demolished houses and duplexes are salvaged for reuse instead of crushed and landfilled.
+On July 6, 2016, Portland City Council adopted an ordinance, including code language, which requires certain projects seeking a demolition permit to be fully deconstructed as opposed to mechanically demolished.
+With Council’s unanimous approval of that ordinance, Portland became the first city in the country to ensure that valuable materials are salvaged for reuse instead of crushed and landfilled.
 The ordinance became effective on Oct.
 31, 2016.
-Demolition permit applications that were deemed complete and had all intake fees paid prior to October 31, 2016 are not subject to this new requirement.